Emergency Chest Pain & Heart Center

 The Emergency Medical Services of Los Angeles County has selected Northridge Hospital as one of the first Emergency Heart Centers in LA County.
 The designation as a SRC (STEMI Receiving Center) ensures the best possible survival from a heart attack through earlier definitive diagnosis and treatment.
 This new protocol is being watched by the nation as the new gold standard in heart care.

-Last year our Level II Trauma Center has served the community for over 25 years.
-The Los Angeles County’s trauma system was also started more than 25 years ago, and L.A.
+Last year our Level II Trauma Center has served the community for nearly 30 years.
+The Los Angeles County’s trauma system was also started more than 30 years ago, and L.A.
 County Board of Supervisors has presented Northridge Hospital with a scroll for its outstanding care as one of only 14 designated trauma centers in the network.
 Read one mans true live trauma story (pdf).

 We also serve as a paramedic base station and are staffed with certified physicians and mobile intensive care nurses - nurses with special training in handling radio calls.
 These staff members communicate with paramedics in the field via continuous two-way radio contact, advising them on treatment and directing them to the appropriate medical facility.